An anterior cruciate ligament (ACL) tear is a common injury to the knee joint, with an incidence in the UK of around 30

 An MRI scan of the knee is gold-standard to confirm the diagnosis (>90% sensitivity), also picking up any associated meniscal tears*

 *50% of ACL tears will also have a meniscal tear, with the lateral meniscus the more commonly affected

-As with any acutely swollen knee, the immediate management a suspected ACL tear is RICE (Rest, Ice, Compression and Elevation).
+As with any acutely swollen knee, the immediate management of a suspected ACL tear is RICE (Rest, Ice, Compression and Elevation).

 The specific treatment of an ACL rupture can be either conservative or surgical, dependent on the suitability of the patient for surgery and their current levels of activity:

 - In the emergency setting, inpatient admission is rarely required; the patient can often partially weight bear and a cricket pad knee splint can be applied for comfort.

 - Surgical repair of the ACL (Fig. 4) involves the use of a tendon or an artificial graft.
 This will always follow a period of ‘prehabilitation’, whereby the patient will engage with a physiotherapist for a period of months prior to the surgery.